check-spelling/check-spelling-docs/Feature:-Restricted-Permissions.md

 * `contents: write` -- to write new commits
 * `pull-requests: write` -- to collapse existing comments and write a new comment

+## Workflow

+* https://github.com/check-spelling/spell-check-this/blob/main/.github/workflows/spelling.yml defines a workflow that is compatible with these requirements